fangtian-zhong/fangtian-zhong.github.io/teaching/csci591-fall-2025/syllabus.md

 ### Textbook

 The textbook is optional for this course, but is a good resource for anyone who is interested.
-Most classwork and lab programming assignments will come from the book, and lectures are based on the content in the book as well.
+Most lectures are based on the content in the book.

-*Practical Malware Analysis: The Hands-On Guide to Dissecting Malicious Software* by Michael Sikorski, Andrew Honig, No Starch Press, 2012
+* Practical Malware Analysis: The Hands-On Guide to Dissecting Malicious Software* by Michael Sikorski, Andrew Honig, No Starch Press, 2012
-*Windows 64-bit Assembly Language Programming Quick Start: Intel X86-64, SSE, AVX* by Robert Dunne,Gaul Communications, 2018.
+* Windows 64-bit Assembly Language Programming Quick Start: Intel X86-64, SSE, AVX* by Robert Dunne,Gaul Communications, 2018.

 You can find free PDFs of the textbook online.

 ### Slack server

 All course communication will be through our course Slack server.
-See D2L announcement for link.
+See Canvas announcement for link.
 Please change your nickname to your full name (first and last).
 Additionally, I suggest managing your notification settings.
 You may also need to manage the application notification settings on your device.

 ## Course outcomes
 By the end of the course, students should be able to:
-* Navigate a Linux operating system using the command line.
-* Use `vim` to edit files.
-* Use `git` to version control their work.
-* Write code using C syntax.
-* Build computer programs using the C language.
-* Take advantage of major capabilities of the C language, including pointers, dynamic memory allocation and structs.
-* Apply the power of pointers, structs and strings to C programs.
-* Apply the programming knowledge you learned to solve basic real-world problems.
+* Master the interaction between assembly codes and registers, and memory and manually analyze the changes in the stack by instruction execution.
+* Grasp the rationale for the malware taxonomy and learn to classify malware files manually.
+* Grasp binary retrofitting techniques to modify malware binaries.
+* Analyze and predict the potential malicious operations in different types of malware.

 ## Grading

 You will be graded on the following:
-* 27 classwork assignments (lowest three dropped): 15%
+* 5 assignments: 20%
-* 13 labs (lowest two dropped): 40%
+* 5 projects: 40%
-* 10 in-class quizzes: 30%
+* 2 Exams: 30%
-* Attendance: 15%
+* Quizzes/Absence (Lowest 5 dropped): 10%

-Your grade will be determined by your total score as follows:
+Your grade will be determined by your [total score](https://catalog.montana.edu/curriculum-enrollment-graduation/) as follows:
 93+: A; 90+: A-; 87+: B+; 83+: B; 80+: B-; 77+: C+; 73+: C; 70+: C-; 67+: D+; 63: D; 60: D-.

 ### Bonus